 Experiencing issues with the foil not transitioning well usually means you do not have your foil taut enough.
 It is crucial that the foil be as smooth as possible.

 FOIL SHIFTS DURING TRANSFER

 Shifting foil is frustrating.
 Cricut provides handy little strips to tape your foil down.
 My first tip with this is to be very generous with the strips.
 Make sure all 4 sides are taped down.
-However, if you still experience trouble try replacing the cricut foil strips with some washi tape.
-I have had better success with washi tape – especially thicker rolls.
+However, if you still experience trouble, try replacing the Cricut foil strips with some washi tape.
+I have had better success with washi tape – especially wider rolls.